Skip to Content

 Slow Cooker Summer Vegetables

-It’s starting to warm up here in Los Angeles which means I will be using my slow cooker & Instant Pot even more than I normally do.
-I don’t know about you but when it’s warm outside the last thing I want is an oven overheating my kitchen.
-Hence why slow cookers & pressure cookers are great for use during warmer months.
+Summer is quickly approaching which means I will use my slow cooker even more than I normally do.
+I don’t know about you but when it’s warm outside, the last thing I wan to do is cook in a hot kitchen.
+This is why slow cookers are great appliances to use use during warmer months.

-assortment of raw vegetables in the slow cooker
+overhead shot of uncooked summer vegetables in a black slow cooker

 What Type Of Vegetables To Use

 The sky is the limit when it comes to picking out the vegetables for this recipe.
 As usual, I encourage you to use your favorite vegetables but some work better than others.
 Sturdy, root vegetables are best because they hold their shape during the cooking process.
 Trust me, the last thing you will want is an appliance full of mushy vegetables.
-If you’re going to use a more delicate vegetable like zucchini squash, cut the veggies into larger chunks than you normally would.
-This will help them hold their shape.
-What you see here in my pics is a combination of sturdy & delicate vegetables: carrots, potatoes, green beans, squash, and brussels sprouts.
+If you’re going to use a more delicate vegetable like zucchini squash, or bell peppers, cut them into larger chunks than you normally would.
+This will help hold their shape.
+I used: 1 red bell pepper, 1 yellow squash, 1 zucchini, 1 cup green beans, 1 cup baby carrots.
+Other suggetsions include onion, brussels sprouts, asparagus, and mushrooms.

-Like most of my recipes, the star of this dish is the homemade sauce.
-I wanted a sauce that was flavorful but didn’t overpower the vegetables.
-I pretty much took my go-to vegetable marinade and modified it by lowering the oil amount and adding a few extra ingredients.
-I suggest you taste the sauce before you pour it on and tweak it to your liking.
+• Adjust the sauce to your liking.
 For example if you think it needs more salt, add more salt.
 If it needs more sour, add more lemon juice.
 It’s okay if the sauce doesn’t cover all the vegetables when this first starts to cook in the slow cooker.

-• This is a great side dish or you can serve it as a main course.
-For a main courser I would suggest serving this over zoodles/pasta, or rice (regular or cauliflower).
+• Serve this as a side dish or as a main course.
+For a main course, I would suggest serving this over your preferred pasta or rice.

-• You’ll know this is done when the veggies are soft.
+• Cooking time is complete when the veggies are soft.
 Every time I make this it looks different because I never use the exact same vegetables.

 • Stir your vegetables before they cook or afterwards once they’re done.
 When you stir doesn’t matter.